top of page

 A ruptured achilles tendon

-The Achilles tendon is a strong and thin tendon located at the back of the ankle.
-It can rupture or tear during sports activities, causing sudden and intense pain and difficulty walking.
-This type of injury is more common in middle-aged individuals who play sports occasionally or with high impact and those who don't warm up properly before exercising.
-The healing process for a ruptured Achilles tendon typically involves wearing a cast or brace to immobilise the ankle, physical therapy, and surgery to repair the tendon in severe cases.
+The Achilles tendon is a robust yet thin tendon situated at the back of the ankle.
+It can rupture or tear during sports activities, leading to sudden and severe pain and difficulty walking.
+This type of injury is more prevalent among middle-aged individuals who engage in high-impact sports occasionally or those who fail to warm up adequately before exercising.
+The healing process for a ruptured Achilles tendon generally includes wearing a cast or brace to immobilize the ankle, undergoing physical therapy, and, in severe cases, surgery to repair the tendon.

 Fractures